 - 4. Page 118.
-The Report here informs Her Majesty - "That the people of the province of Canada have hitherto very imperfectly known what it is to have a Government."
+The Report here informs her majesty- - "That the people of the Province of Canada have hitherto very imperfectly known what it is to have a government."

-by which is meant a Republican Government.
+By which is meant a republican government.

-- 5. Page 65. - "It is said," says the Report to the Queen, "that they (the Roman Catholic population) are wholly excluded from all share in the government of the country, and the patronage at its disposal."
+- 5. Page 65:- - "It is said," says the Report to the queen, "that they (the Roman Catholic population) are wholly excluded from all share in the government of the country, and the patronage at its disposal."

-Now I can state that the Roman Catholic bishop McDonell had a salary of upwards of 400l. a year, with a seat in the Legislative Council; that one of my Executive Council was a Roman Catholic; that there were also two in the Legislative Council; and that the sheriffs of the Eastern, Ottawa, and of two other districts, all of whom received the emoluments of their offices, were Roman Catholics, &c. &c.
+Now I can state that the Roman Catholic bishop, McDonell, had a salary of upward of £400 a-year, with a seat in the Legislative Council; that one of my Executive Council was a Roman Catholic; that there were also two in the Legislative Council; and that the sheriffs of the Eastern, Ottawa, and of two other districts, all of whom received the emoluments of their offices, were Roman Catholics, etc., etc.

-6. Page 60.
-The Report here gravely informs the Queen that immediately after the rebellion which means that the sworn protectors of the public peace, instead of rewarding, had culpably apprehended to be tried for high-treason the principal leaders of the rebellion, who had been taken in arms against the Crown.
+- 6. Page 60.
+The Report here gravely informs the queen that immediately after the rebellion- - "The whole body of reformers were harassed by magistrates whose political leanings were notoriously against them;"

+which means that the sworn protectors of the public peace, instead of rewarding, had culpably apprehended, to be tried for high-treason, the principal leaders of the rebellion, who had been taken in arms against the crown.